617274/energen/README.md

 ### Controls

-By game interface buttons, or by QWERTY keyboard.
-For the latter, schema is below.
-Toggle control choice by game menu.
+Access controls by on-screen gamepad or by QWERTY keyboard.
+For the latter choice, schema is below.
+Toggle control choice by pause screen options menu.

 Pause::Enter | Up::W | Down::S | Left::A | Right::D | Thrust::Comma | Reach::Period